Mark-MDO47/Know-How-Arduino-SteamPunk-Goggles/README.md

 2. We soldered the wiper (the pin that sends variable voltage depending on the position of the pot) to Analog 7

-3. The data line going to our LED rings is soldered to Digital 3 4.
-We have 32 LEDs (16 + 16)
+3. The data line going to our LED rings is soldered to Digital 3.
+We have 32 LEDs (16 + 16) [MDO correction pin 3]